wormhole-foundation/wormhole-docs/learn/messaging/token-nft-bridge.md

 ### Portal Bridge

 A real-world example of Wormhole's Token Bridge in action is the [Portal Bridge](https://portalbridge.com/){target=\_blank}, which provides users with a simple interface to transfer tokens across multiple blockchains.
 Using the Wormhole infrastructure, Portal Bridge guarantees secure and seamless cross-chain transfers, making it easier for users to move assets between different blockchain ecosystems.

-## NFT Bridge

-The NFT Bridge functions similarly to the Token Bridge but with special rules for what may be transferred and how the wrapped version is created on the destination chain.